aaronmams/jekyll-now/_posts/2017-06-02-Rant on Affordable Housing: Part 1.md

 The claim that I will base this and future posts on is the following: I don't think anyone has a really well-developed idea of what defines our housing 'crisis.'
 To be clear, everybody can offer you some definition:

 * people with good jobs can't find housing
-* peopel who have lived here their whole lives are being 'priced out' of their homes
+* people who have lived here their whole lives are being 'priced out' of their homes
 * median home price/rental rate is too big a fraction of median income

 These are certainly symptoms of a problem...but they aren't particularly strong metrics upon which to base public policy strategies that might address our problem/shortage/crisis.